Smoky Mountains Tour

 LEAD TOUR GUIDE:

 Spenser Peterson is head trail director for MotoVermont and will be leading this tour.
 He is certified in Wilderness First Aid, and skilled in trailside mechanics.
-An expert navigator and rider, Spenser will act as tail guide during this tour, ensuring all riders stay together and navigate obstacles along the route.
+An expert navigator and rider, Spenser will act as lead guide during this tour, ensuring all riders stay together and navigate obstacles along the route.

 Support Vehicle An additional guide will drive a 4 wheel drive truck carrying an extra rental bike, tools and riders' luggage from inn to inn, allowing us to keep our bikes lightweight and nimble on the trail.